Pattern-Based Approach to the Workflow Satisfiability Problem with User-Independent Constraints: Pseudo-Boolean and Constraint Satisfaction Formulations

-Firstly, we provide the old pseudo-Boolean formulation~\cite{JOCO2014} to make the paper self-contained.
-We then show in Section~\ref{sec:new-formulation} how the old formulation can be extended to exploit the FPT nature of the problem.
+To make the paper self-contained, we provide in Section~\ref{sec:old-formulation} the old pseudo-Boolean formulation~\cite{JOCO2014}, and in Section~\ref{sec:new-formulation} we show how it can be extended to exploit the FPT nature of the problem.
+We also give a CSP formulation of the problem in Section~\ref{sec:CSP-formulation}.